bkg68w/URS_PORTAL/docs/Project6.md

 ### Short-Term:
 - Partner with quantum computing firms
-- Deploy as SaaS diagnostic tool
+- Deploy as SaaS diagnostic tool, QSSaaS "Quantum Stabilization" the first of its kind

 ### Long-Term: